Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Introduction

 Remote sensing is an efficient tool to monitor the Earth's surface \cite{ban2016change}.
 Urban changes are commonly detected from two satellite images acquired at different times over the same geographical area.
 Traditional change detection methods use arithmetic operations to derive change features from bi-temporal image pairs.
 For example, various arithmetic methods have been developed to derive change features from optical images, such as image differencing, image regression, and change vector analysis \cite{lu2004change}.
 These features are then classified into changed/unchanged pixels or objects using different classification algorithms, including machine learning algorithms \cite{lu2004change, ban2016change}.

-In recent years, deep learning has been continuously replacing traditional change detection methods \cite{zhu2017deep, jiang2022survey}.
-Specifically, deep convolutional neural networks (ConvNets) have been used extensively for change detection in bi-temporal optical satellite image pairs (see Figure \ref{fig:bitemporal_cd}).
-The simplest way of adapting common ConvNets such as U-Net \cite{ronneberger2015u} or HRNet \cite{sun2019high} for change detection is with an input-level fusion (or early fusion \cite{daudt2018urban}) strategy, referring to the concatenation of image pairs before passing them to a ConvNet.
+In recent years, deep learning has been continuously replacing traditional change detection methods \cite{zhu2017deep, jiang2022survey, lv2024novel, lv2024spatial}.
+Specifically, deep convolutional neural networks (ConvNets) have been used extensively for change detection in bi-temporal optical satellite image pairs (see Fig. \ref{fig:bitemporal_cd}).
+The simplest way of adapting common ConvNets such as U-Net \cite{ronneberger2015u} for change detection is with an input-level fusion (or early fusion \cite{daudt2018urban}) strategy, referring to the concatenation of image pairs before passing them to a ConvNet.
 Contrarily, late fusion strategies typically process images separately in a Siamese network consisting of two ConvNets with shared weights.
 Extracted bi-temporal features are then fused using concatenation or absolute differencing \cite{daudt2018urban, daudt2018fully}.
 Since Siamese networks are generally considered preferable to input-level fusion strategies, multiple studies developed modules that are incorporated into Siamese network architectures to improve feature representations \cite{fang2021snunet, basavaraju2022ucdnet, liu2023attention}.
-For very high-resolution (VHR) imagery, Chen \textit{et al.} \cite{chen2020spatial, chen2021remote} proposed to refine features extracted by ConvNets using a transformer-based module that alleviates the limited long-range context modeling capability of convolutions with self-attention.
-Since then, self-attention has become a popular mechanism for capturing long-range contextual information in VHR change detection \cite{bandara2022transformer, liu2023attention, marsocci2023inferring, noman2024remote}.
+For example, Chen \textit{et al.} \cite{chen2020spatial, chen2021remote} proposed to refine features extracted by ConvNets from very high-resolution (VHR) imagery using a transformer-based module, alleviating the limited long-range context modeling capability of convolutions with self-attention.
+Since then, self-attention has become a popular mechanism for capturing long-range spatial dependencies in VHR change detection \cite{bandara2022transformer, liu2023attention, marsocci2023inferring, noman2024remote}.